Harmonica-Men/AstroShop/Agile.md

   - The users can easy login or logout.
   - The users can update and/or manipulate there profile.
   - The users can search for certain key words to access and find products.
-  - Display all produxts relevant to the category.
+  - Display all products relevant to the category.
   - Show all categories and there content in Product Category.
   - Subpage of the shop is the product page of the Astro Shop.
   - Mainpage of the shop is the homepage of the Astro Shop.